ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

     ASCS_VIRT_HOSTNAME = "sapascs"
     # ASCS Virtual Hostname
-    # Default =  "sap($your_sap_sid)ascs"
+    # Default value: sapascs
+    # When the default value is used, the virtual hostname will automatically be changed based on <SAP_SID> to "sap<sap_sid>ascs"

     ERS_VIRT_HOSTNAME = "sapers"
     # ERS Virtual Hostname
-    # Default =  "sap($your_sap_sid)ascs"
+    # Default value: sapers
+    # When the default value is used, the virtual hostname will automatically be changed based on <SAP_SID> to "sap<sap_sid>ers"

     HANA_VIRT_HOSTNAME = "dbhana"
     # Hana Virtual Hostname
-    # Default = "db($your_hana_sid)hana"
+    # Default value: dbhana
+    # When the default value is used, the virtual hostname will automatically be changed based on <SAP_SID> to "db<hana_sid>hana"

-    VPC = "ic4sap"
+    VPC = ""
-    # EXISTING VPC, previously created by the user in the same region as the VSI.
-The list of available VPCs: https://cloud.ibm.com/vpc-ext/network/vpcs
+    # The name of an EXISTING VPC.
+Must be in the same region as the solution to be deployed.
+The list of VPCs is available here: https://cloud.ibm.com/vpc-ext/network/vpcs.
     # Example: VPC = "ic4sap"

-    ZONE_1 = "eu-de-1"
+    ZONE_1 = ""
-    # Availability zone for DB_HOSTNAME_1 and APP_HOSTNAME_1 VSIs.
+    # Availability zone for DB_HOSTNAME_1 and APP_HOSTNAME_1 VSIs, in the same VPC.
 Supported zones: https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc
     # Example: ZONE = "eu-de-1"

-    SUBNET_1 = "ic4sap-subnet_1"
+    SUBNET_1 = ""
-    # EXISTING Subnet, previously created by the user where DB_HOSTNAME_1 and APP_HOSTNAME_1 VSIs will be created.
-The list of available Subnets: https://cloud.ibm.com/vpc-ext/network/subnets
+    # The name of an EXISTING Subnet, in the same VPC, ZONE_1, where DB_HOSTNAME_1 and APP_HOSTNAME_1 VSIs will be created.
+The list of Subnets is available here: https://cloud.ibm.com/vpc-ext/network/subnets
     # Example: SUBNET = "ic4sap-subnet_1"

-    ZONE_2 = "eu-de-2"
+    ZONE_2 = ""
-    # Availability zone for DB_HOSTNAME_2 and APP_HOSTNAME_2 VSIs.
-Supported zones: https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc
+    # Availability zone for DB_HOSTNAME_2 and APP_HOSTNAME_2 VSIs, in the same VPC.
+Supported zones: https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc.
-    # OBS.: If the variables value from ZONE_1=ZONE_2 and SUBNET_1=SUBNET_2, then will be an SAP Single Zone deployment only in ZONE_1, SUBNET_1.
-If the variable values from ZONE_1, SUBNET_1 are different than ZONE_2, SUBNET_2  then it is an SAP Multizone deployment.
+    # If the same value as for ZONE_1 is used, and the value for SUBNET_1 is the same with the value for SUBNET_2, the deployment will be done in a single zone.
+If the values for ZONE_1, SUBNET_1 are different than the ones for ZONE_2, SUBNET_2 then an SAP Multizone deployment will be done.
     # Example: ZONE = "eu-de-2"

-    SUBNET_2 = "ic4sap-subnet_2"
+    SUBNET_2 = ""
-    # EXISTING Subnet, previously created by the user where DB_HOSTNAME_2 and APP_HOSTNAME_2 VSIs will be created.
-The list of available Subnets: https://cloud.ibm.com/vpc-ext/network/subnets
+    # The name of an EXISTING Subnet, in the same VPC, ZONE_2, where DB_HOSTNAME_2 and APP_HOSTNAME_2 VSIs will be created.
+The list of Subnets is available here: https://cloud.ibm.com/vpc-ext/network/subnets.
-    # OBS.: If the variables value from ZONE_1=ZONE_2 and SUBNET_1=SUBNET_2, then will be an SAP Single Zone deployment only in ZONE_1, SUBNET_1.
-If the variable values from ZONE_1, SUBNET_1 are different than ZONE_2, SUBNET_2  then it is an SAP Multizone deployment.
+    # If the same value as for SUBNET_1 is used, and the value for ZONE_1 is the same with the value for ZONE_2, the deployment will be done in a single zone.
+If the values for ZONE_1, SUBNET_1 are different than the ones for ZONE_2, SUBNET_2 then it an SAP Multizone deployment will be done.
     # Example: SUBNET = "ic4sap-subnet_2"

-    SECURITY_GROUP = "ic4sap-securitygroup"
+    SECURITY_GROUP = ""
-    # EXISTING Security group, previously created by the user in the same VPC.
-It can be copied from the Bastion Server Deployment "OUTPUTS" at the end of "Apply plan successful" message.
-The list of available Security Groups: https://cloud.ibm.com/vpc-ext/network/securityGroups
+    # The name of an EXISTING Security group for the same VPC.
+It can be found at the end of the Bastion Server deployment log, in \"Outputs\", before \"Command finished successfully\" message.
+The list of Security Groups is available here: https://cloud.ibm.com/vpc-ext/network/securityGroups.
     # Example: SECURITY_GROUP = "ic4sap-securitygroup"

-    RESOURCE_GROUP = "wes-automation"
+    RESOURCE_GROUP = ""
     # EXISTING Resource group, previously created by the user.
 The list of available Resource Groups: https://cloud.ibm.com/account/resource-groups
     # Example: RESOURCE_GROUP = "wes-automation"

-    SSH_KEYS = [ "" ]
+    SSH_KEYS = [""]
-    # List of SSH Keys UUIDs that are allowed to SSH as root to the VSI.
-The SSH Keys should be created for the same region as the VSI.
-The list of available SSH Keys UUIDs: https://cloud.ibm.com/vpc-ext/compute/sshKeys
+    # List of SSH Keys UUIDs that are allowed to connect via SSH, as root, to the VSI.
+Can contain one or more IDs.
+The list of SSH Keys is available here: https://cloud.ibm.com/vpc-ext/compute/sshKeys.
     # Example: SSH_KEYS = ["r010-8f72b994-c17f-4500-af8f-d05680374t3c", "r011-8f72v884-c17f-4500-af8f-d05900374t3c"]

     ID_RSA_FILE_PATH = "ansible/id_rsa"
-    # Input your existing id_rsa private key file path in OpenSSH format with 0600 permissions.
+    # The path to an existing id_rsa private key file, with 0600 permissions.
+The private key must be in OpenSSH format.
-    # This private key it is used only during the terraform provisioning and it is recommended to be changed after the SAP deployment.
+    # This private key is used only during the provisioning and it is recommended to be changed after the SAP deployment.
     # It must contain the relative or absoute path from your Bastion.
     # Examples: "ansible/id_rsa_s4hana_ha" , "~/.ssh/id_rsa_s4hana_ha" , "/root/.ssh/id_rsa".